tfortunato/handsfree.js/README.md

   onUse: (handsfree) => {},

   // Called once per frame, after all calculations
-  // - {Array} faces  A collection of
+  // - {Array} poses  Reference to the handsfree.pose
-  // - {Return}       To overwrite/modify the properties of faces for use within other plugins, return faces array with modified values
+  // - {Return}       To overwrite/modify the properties of handsfree.pose for use within other plugins, return an array with modifications
-  onFrame: (faces, handsfree) => {},
+  onFrame: (poses, handsfree) => {},

   // Called any time Handsfree.start() is called
   onStart: (handsfree) => {},